apitier/addressautosuggest-api/README.md

 * **Pay As You Go Pricing**

 ## API UseCases
-Find By Addresses API can be integrated with any website, mobile app which requires Address Lookup functionality.
+Address Autosuggest API can be integrated with any website, mobile app which requires Address Lookup functionality.

 Example Use Cases -